Dre Campbell Farm

 3. Soapy Water

-The next time you notice kudzu bugs on your property, reach for some soap and water.
+If you spot kudzu bugs on your property, you can also reach for some soap and water.
 This home remedy works great for killing stink bugs, so I’m assuming it will do the same to these bugs.

 4. Prune Plants